20 reasons why your emails go to spam (+ how to fix it)

 Book a demo here.

-How to prevent email from going to spam
+How to prevent emails from going to spam

 1. Personalize your emails

-Instead, you should consider giving readers more control over their own subscriptions.
-You can implement this by adding some options to your signup form, allowing your new subscribers to choose the products they are most interested in.
+A better approach is to give readers more control over their subscriptions.
+For example, add options to your signup form, allowing new subscribers to pick the topics or products they care about most.

 Additionally, you could personalize emails based on browsing behavior, perhaps with product recommendations.
-Omnisend makes it effortless to do this in its email editor:
+Omnisend makes this stress-free with its email editor:

 2. Implement the sender’s warm-up process

-This practice is most needed when you’re switching your email service provider.
+This practice is most needed when you’re switching your ESP.
 Every time you switch ESP, it impacts your sender reputation score, so you need to warm up your new domain to reduce the risk of being marked as spam.

 Here’s how it improves your sender reputation when compared to sending emails to all your subscribers without a warm-up: